Atlanta

 Multifamily Programs

 Georgia Power offers the EarthCents New Home Program for multifamily properties.
 This program is designed to provide multifamily developers with incentives to construct more energy-efficient buildings that would be built following standard building codes.
 Georgia Power’s Residential Home Energy Improvement Program (HEIP) promotes a comprehensive, whole house approach to improving the energy efficiency and comfort of existing homes and includes multiple participation paths to appeal to both multifamily and single family residential customers.
-HEIP includes a $500,000 carve-out for low-income multifamily properties.
+The residential Energy Assistance for Savings & Efficiency (EASE) program promotes and conducts energy efficiency improvements in existing income-qualified single and multi-family properties through customer education, awareness campaigns, contractor partnerships and training.

 Atlanta Gas Light does not offer energy efficiency programs targeted at multifamily properties at this time.